Mardzy/wiki-demo/README.md

 ### Next Generation JavaScript with Typescript

 - Stop worrying about browser support and use features like template strings, object destructuring, arrow functions, JSX syntax, and more today!
-Include Typescript in both client and server for high performing and robust code!
+Include Typescript in both client and index for high performing and robust code!

 ### Next Generation CSS